ADGEfficiency/course-starter-python/neuapp/blog/hypermodern-python.md

 ## Formatting with black & isort

-**[black](https://github.com/psf/black) & [isort](https://github.com/PyCQA/isort) are tools that format Python code** - they are alternatives to tools like autopep8.
+**[Black](https://github.com/psf/black) & [isort](https://github.com/PyCQA/isort) are tools that format Python code** - they are alternatives to tools like autopep8.

-One way to use black and isort is to run them from a terminal.
+One way to use Black and isort is to run them from a terminal.
 The code below in `bad_format.py` poorly formatted:

 ```python
 #  bad_format.py